cs10/su25/_projects/project4.md

     - Citations
         - Include proper in-text citations in MLA format for any sources used and a Works Cited page at the end
         - The Works Cited page does not contribute to your final word count
+        - You must include at least two citations.
+        - The citations must be from reputable journals or news outlets, or academic publications, books, or articles.

 ### Submission